-The Spirit Valley business district in West Duluth took a serious hit this year when Kmart closed but business leaders and city officials believe the area is ripe for a makeover that could match successful redevelopment work in Lincoln Park.
+The Spirit Valley business district in West Duluth took a serious hit in 2018 when Kmart closed but business leaders and city officials believe the area is ripe for a makeover that could match successful redevelopment work in Lincoln Park.

 West Duluth — with its Spirit Valley Mall, Super One Foods, Menards and surrounding small businesses — has long generated the second-largest retail sales numbers in the city, trailing only the Miller Hill area.
 The neighborhod not only serves local residents but also communities to the west and south and is a first contact point for tourists traversing I-35 for a North Shore visit.